nealcaren/crisis-and-opportunity-books/books/home-to-harlem/home-to-harlem.md

 flattened straight down the slim, cérise-chiffoned back of a brown girl.
 Her head was thrown back and her eyes held his gleaming eyes.
 Her lips were parted with pleasure and they stood and rocked in an ecstasy.
 Their feet were not moving.
-Only their bodies rocked, rocked to the “blues.” ...
+Only their bodies rocked, rocked to the “blues.”<span class="three-dots"></span>

 Ray remarked that Jake was not in the room, nor was Madame Laura in evidence.
 A girl came to him.
 “Why is you so all by you’self, baby?